EricssonResearch/scream/README.md

 This project includes an implementation of SCReAM, a mobile optimised congestion control algorithm for realtime interactive media.

 ## News
+- 2023-02-21 :
+  - Added averaging to transmit and rtp rate logs.
 - 2023-01-24 :
   - Robustness to sudden jumps in sender or receiver clocks improved.
 - 2023-01-19 :